1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 “Subscription Fees” mean all monthly recurring fees charged to Customer for the use of West’s Services.
 Subscription Fees will be established in applicable CSA(s) and SA(s).

-“Term” means the period of time from the Effective Date of these Terms and Conditions through the date the last of the CSA(s), SOW(s) and/or SA(s) governed hereunder between Customer and West expires or is terminated.
+“Term” means the period of time from the Effective Date of this MSA through the date the last of the CSA(s), SOW(s) and/or SA(s) governed hereunder between Customer and West expires or is terminated.

-Additional terms are defined in other sections of these Terms and Conditions.
+Additional terms are defined in other sections of this Agreement.

 1.4 West Retains Title to Its Provided Equipment.
 West retains all right, title and interest to the Provided Equipment supplied by West for use by Customer.
-West may file these Terms and Conditions as a substitute Form UCC-1 in any jurisdiction to secure West’s rights in such Provided Equipment.
+West may file this MSA as a substitute Form UCC-1 in any jurisdiction to secure West’s rights in such Provided Equipment.
 Customer will not allow liens or other encumbrances to be placed on West’s Provided Equipment.
 If such liens are asserted, Customer will notify West and take immediate efforts at Customer’s expense to have such liens and/or encumbrances removed.

 1.5 Customer’s LAN.
 Customer certifies that its Local Area Network(s) (“LAN”) is (are) "voice capable" and meets Ethernet specifications (i.e., the LAN is a minimum 10/100 Mbps full duplex switched Ethernet Network that runs over a 100% CAT 5 or better infrastructure without “daisy chaining” of switches).
 Any cost to upgrade, extend, or maintain the LAN shall be Customer’s responsibility.
 At Customer’s request, West will provide a quote to Customer in order to determine whether Customer’s LAN meets the requirements on a site-by-site basis.
 For the sake of clarity, any LAN containing one hundred percent (100%) managed switches and category 5 or better cabling shall be deemed to meet West’s requirements.